schatzlab/appliedgenomics2018/assignments/assignment3/README.md

 ### Question 4.
 BWT Decoder [10 pts]

+In the language of your choice, implement a BWT decoder and decode the string below.

 One of the essential properties of the BWT is that it can be decoded back into the source text without any other additional information.
 This is accomplished by iteratively applying the Last-First property starting with the first character of the BWT until reaching the end of string character `'$'`.
 The Last-First property states there is an equivalence between the ith occurrence of a character in the first column and the ith occurrence of that character in the last column.
 This equivalence can be evaluated by counting how many occurrences of a character are present in the BWT string (the last column of the BWM) or by counting characters in the first column (which you will have to determine from the BWT itself).
 Again, faster methods exist (the FM-index) to determine the rank of each character but you can just count it explicitly here